tronixio/trainers-pic8bit/Features/pic16f/ram.md

 ; PIC16F1778 - Compile with PIC-AS(v2.32).
 ; PIC16F1778 - @1MHz Internal Oscillator.

-; This code is a demonstration code to show how to access the variables present in the different Common RAM memories.
+; This is a demonstration code to show how to access the variables present in the different Common RAM memories.

 ; Common RAM.
 PSECT cstackCOMM,class=COMMON,space=1,delta=1